software-mansion-labs/appjs-2025-workshop-reanimated-intro/src/lessons/3_Tienda/README.md

 # Tienda

-This lesson facilitates the learning from first two examples in a real-life UI.
-We'll use [CSS Transitions](https://docs.swmansion.com/react-native-reanimated/docs/next/category/css-transitions) to create the header animation and [CSS Animations](https://docs.swmansion.com/react-native-reanimated/docs/next/category/css-animations) for an animation that draws user attention to an element.
+This lesson reinforces the learning from the first two examples in a real-life scenario.
+We'll use [CSS Transitions](https://docs.swmansion.com/react-native-reanimated/docs/next/category/css-transitions) to create the header animation and [CSS Animations](https://docs.swmansion.com/react-native-reanimated/docs/next/category/css-animations) for an animation that draws user attention.

 ## Step 1 – Animate the header when focused